ziapeltagames/lavender-hack/RULES.md

 ## Tests

 Rolling to accomplish something using one of these attributes is called a **test**.
-If the final tally (d20 roll plus attribute modifier) is an 8 or higher, the test **succeeds**.
-Otherwise, it fails.
+A d20 is rolled and usually an attribute modifier is added.
+If the final tally (d20 roll plus attribute modifier) is an **8 or higher**, the test **succeeds**.
 Tests are specified like **roll Str** or **roll Cha**.
-Frequently **procedures** or **moves** need finer granularity beyond success and failure.
-In that case, the following degrees of success might be used.
+Frequently, finer granularity is needed beyond just determining success.
+In that case, the following degrees of success are used.

 * Natural 20: **Critical** Success
 * 18+: **Complete** Success
 * 8+: **Partial** Success / Success with Cost
-* 7-: **Miss**
+* 7-: **Miss** / Complication
 * Natural 1: **Fumble**

-The **natural** above refers to a d20 test that shows the number in question, regardless of modifiers.
+The **natural** above refers to a d20 test roll that shows the number in question, regardless of modifiers.
 For example, if you're making a Strength test with a +2 modifier to the roll, and the roll shows an 18, that is not a critical even though the total is a 20.

 ### Blather